 6. I want to find one person that can do all the work himself, and because he is doing all the work himself, it will be cheaper.

-7. If I want an addition I can get free quotes even if I don't have a blueprint/design made up by a professional to quote from.
+7. If I want an addition on my home, I can get free quotes even if I don't have a blueprint/design made up by a professional to quote from.

 8. I can get a price quote on an addition or remodel by verbally explaining what I want and what it should look like, there really doesn't have to be a professionally created blueprint/design. .

 This is what most people are familiar with.
-We tell you a total price to perform the work and you either say yes or no to that price.
-Most people like this but this is where it gets tricky.
+This is the seller/buyer option.
+We tell you a total price for the total project and you either say yes, or no, to that price.
+Most people prefer this option, but this is where it gets tricky.
 I will explain.

-Lets say you have an addition you want built.
+Lets say you want a new addition.
 If you don't have blueprints, then what will we use to give you a price?
-If I do give you a price when there are no blueprints, wouldn't that mean I'm speculating on what the addition will include and will look like.
-If once we build it, you aren't happy with what you got for your money, who is at fault?
-Does the contractor give you more just because you thought you were going to get more?
+If I give you a price without there being any blueprints, wouldn't that mean I'm speculating on what the addition will include, and will look like.
+If once we build it you aren't happy with what you got for your money, who is at fault?
+Does the contractor give you more, just because you thought you were going to get more?

 Think of it like this.
 You want to buy a car.
 You go to the dealer and tell him you want a really nice one.
-He says oh no worries, I got a really nice one I can sell you.
-It will be a midsized car, red with a black interior.
-You say, oh that sounds lovely (while picturing a new Porche).
-You buy the car and then it rolls up - your new volkswagen.
-But of course that doesn't happen because before you buy a car you know every detail possible about the car, even being able to test drive it.
+He replies, "oh no worries, I got a really nice one I can sell you.
+It will be a midsized car, red with a black interior."
+You say, oh that sounds lovely, (while picturing a new Porche).
+You buy the car and then it rolls up - your new Volkswagen.
+But of course that doesn't happen, because before you buy a car, you know every detail possible about the car, even being able to test drive it.

-A home isn't any different except that in order to be able to demonstrate exactly what your addition will include and look like, there then has to be a lot of work involved in designing the addition and blueprints created.
-Its not as easy as selling a car that has detailed documents at the ready for the salesmen to show as well as the car itself, sitting there for you to inspect and test drive.
+A home isn't any different, except that in order to be able to demonstrate exactly what your addition will include and look like, there first has to be a lot of work involved in designing the addition so that blueprints can be created which are the documents that are then used to provide honest pricing from.
+Its not as easy as selling a car that has detailed documents at the ready for the salesmen to show, as well as the car itself, sitting there for you to inspect and test drive.

-Total price contracting can only happen in an honest manner if there is a professionally produced blueprint and material selection list to price from.
-Anyone that shows up at your house and just throws out a number and tries to contract you on that number is a scammer or is giving you a price that is so bloated it would cover 18k gold faucets.
-That or the contractor is envisioning cheap everything while you are envisioning expensive everything.
-Either way, it is based on speculation and in a manner that if you end up not being happy, you will be finding yourself in a very uncomfortable situation.
+Total price contracting can only happen in an honest manner if there is a professionally produced blueprint, including a material selection list to price from.
+Anyone that shows up and throws out a number from their hip and tries to contract you on that number, is a scammer, or is giving you a price that is so bloated it would cover 18k gold faucets.

-I will say however that there are average pricing norms.
-A new home or addition built will be difficult for less than $200 a square foot.
-A basement remodel will be difficult for less than $80 a square foot.
-The problem with square foot pricing is that its not a measure of how to price a build in an honest manner.
-I could build a house for 150/ft, you probably wouldn't like it though.
-I could build one for 300/ft and you wouldn't want to ever leave it would be so nice.
-Square foot pricing while can give an idea of typical pricing, it is not concrete and a method to rely on.
+While not a wise method, there are average pricing "ball parks", that can be loosely calculated by square foot.
+A new home or addition built today will be difficult for less than $200 a square foot.
+A basement remodel for instance will be difficult for less than $80 a square foot.
+The problem however, with square foot pricing, is that its not a good method for predetermining cost.
+For instance, I could build a house for 150/ft, but you probably wouldn't like it.
+I could also build one for 300/ft and you wouldn't want to ever leave, it would be so nice.
+Square foot pricing while it can give a rough idea of potential cost, it is not a wise methodology of determining budget or feasibility.
+Never contract based on a price per foot methodology, as you will be holding the short end of the stick, every time.

 Abraham Lincoln once famously stated that "every self represented person has a fool for a lawyer".
 That saying is true even more so for general contracting .

 If you don't want a horror story, be willing to take the time to do things right.
 Contracting is a highly demanding profession that requires a significant amount of experience and skill.
 Trust in those that do it for a living.
-For the one in ten that have actually read this far, I think we would be a great fit to discuss your future goals on your home or business.
-We look forward to the privilege.
+For those that agree, and have read this far, I think we would be a great fit to discuss your future goals on your home or business.
+We look forward to the privilege of meeting you and hopefully helping you meet your goals.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.